We Got It from Here... Thank You 4 Your Service: Recording and production

+Composition

+We Got It from Here...
+Thank You 4 Your Service is a hip-hop album, with influences from jazz rap and conscious rap.
+Lyrically, the album features political commentary.

+Songs

+The album's first track, The Space Program, is a metaphor for gentrification, with calls for unity among minorities.

 Release and sales

 We Got It from Here… Thank You 4 Your Service was released by Epic Records on November 11, 2016.
 The following day, A Tribe Called Quest appeared as the musical guest on the sketch comedy show Saturday Night Live, where they performed "We the People...." and "The Space Program".
 On November 20, the album debuted at number one on the Billboard 200, earning 135,000 album-equivalent units, with 112,000 of that figure being pure album sales.
 It became A Tribe Called Quest's second number one album, and their first since 1996, marking the longest time between number one albums for a hip hop act.
 On May 22, 2017, it was certified Gold by the Recording Industry Association of America (RIAA), indicating sales of at least 500,000 album-equivalent units.
 With this, all of the group's studio albums have received an RIAA certification.